Local people, visitors firstly enjoy hot air balloon festival in Hoi An

 The highlight of the festival will be the Flowers Lantern Night at 7 pm-8 pm on March 25.
 People will blow up balloons with gas and fire to turn them into giant colorful lanterns.

-The festival will also include a very exciting performance of shaking basket boats under water on the Hoai River that is expected to bring a bustling atmosphere to visitors.
+The festival will also include a very exciting performance of shaking basket boats in Hoai River that is expected to bring a bustling atmosphere to visitors.

 “I am so eager to see the city from above for the first time.
 My parents and I came early to attend the festival”, said Huynh Quoc Phuong, a seventh grader of the Kim Dong Secondary School in Hoi An City.